mweagle/Sparta/content/docs/dynamic_infrastructure.md

 # Template Decorators

-A template decorator is a **Go** function with the following signature
+A template decorator is a **go** function with the following signature

 ```go
 type TemplateDecorator func(serviceName string,